Have you noticed your vision getting blurry even with your glasses on? Or do you often find yourself rubbing your eyes, especially if you’re under 40?

 Here are a few simple but vital steps:

-- Avoid rubbing your eyes — it can worsen the condition
+- Avoid rubbing your eyes as it can worsen the condition

 - Follow your doctor’s treatment plan carefully